5 Recommendations to Patients Planning on Ketamine Infusions

 I am a Clinical Mental Health Counselor, who specializes in the treatment of trauma and chronic illness.
 I became interested in working with clients as a ketamine-assisted psychotherapist, after experiencing lasting personal success with my first series of ketamine treatments (thanks to Restorative Health).
 I have since worked with many patients, offering counseling before, during, and between ketamine treatments - both in-clinic and through telehealth therapy sessions.

-I am certified to offer psychedelic psychotherapy, based on completion of a comprehensive training program (https://www.scptr.org).
+I am certified to offer psychedelic psychotherapy, based on the completion of a comprehensive training program (https://www.scptr.org).
 I also have years of experience implementing principles and techniques of mindfulness, Internal Family Systems (IFS), and other Self-directed modalities that emphasize each person’s potential for accessing inner healing wisdom.
 I look forward to working with you and meeting your needs.
 Please contact me for pricing and insurance coverage details.

 Recommendation 1 | Detox and Fasting